shauryagoyall/MIT-OCW-9.40-Neural-Computation-Solutions/PS 2/readme.md

 ```
 this is the same syntax like the question

-$\ge$ 0.25 nA has to be injected for spiking to occur
+&lt; 0.25 nA has to be injected for spiking to occur

 Plot graphs as
 ```